I. General Statement.

 B. Under the supervision of a responsible adult shall mean the presence of the student’s parent or guardian or other adult as authorized by the parent or guardian, including hospital staff.

 C. Extended absence from school shall mean a medically prescribed absence from the regular classes the student attends.
 The length of time a student may be absent from classes for a medically prescribed reason before homebound instruction begins will be individually determined and based upon, but not limited to the following: duration of the absence, recurrence of the absences, and the ability of the student to participate in instruction as verified by a medical professional.

-D. Illness or injury shall mean a medically diagnosed physical or mental condition that prohibits a student from attending regular classes.
+D. Illness, injury, or documented medical condition shall mean a medically diagnosed physical or mental condition that prohibits a student from attending regular classes.